-My nephew graduated Salutatorian at Episcopal High School on Friday.
-At the graduation I kept thinking of the massive amount of potential in this group of young people and found myself considering which of these kids was motivated for the future.
-My thoughts then shifted to the parents in the audience and I began to wonder if the parents believe that the only contribution or impact they have left to make will be through their children.
+My nephew graduated salutatorian at Episcopal High School on Friday.
+At graduation, I kept thinking of the massive amount of potential in this group of young people and found myself considering which of these kids was motivated for the future.
+My thoughts then shifted to the parents in the audience and I began to wonder if you ever think about maintaining your sense of purpose.
+Do the parents believe that the only contribution or impact they have left to make will be through their children?
 Don’t get me wrong, that is a blessing, but we are all far from finished.
-We get frustrated because we don’t know if our children realize the opportunities that await them if they focus, use their gifts, and remain consistent.
+We get frustrated because we don’t know if our children realize the opportunities that await them if they focus, use their gifts and remain consistent.
 Actually, the same answer is true for adults – but I think we don’t see it anymore as an option for ourselves.
 We have partially given up on ourselves.

 Since we have the benefit of hindsight, and we can learn from history, I think we need to reassess our vision for our own life.
 What do I want to accomplish for the rest of my life?
 What can I do to make an impact in God’s kingdom?
 Am I giving up before I start?
 What if God wants to do something great through me and I chicken out before He really has an opportunity?